wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/microsoft-cloud-app-security-threat-detection/includes/2-threat-detection-capabilities.md

 Many attacks are now cloud-only and many sensitive resources are stored in the cloud.
-Because of this, it is important to understand the types of threats and the capabilities of Cloud Access Security Brokers (CASBs).
+For this reason, it is important to understand the types of threats and the capabilities of Cloud Access Security Brokers (CASBs).

 ## Threats to cloud apps

 Threats to cloud apps are wide-ranging.
 As well as attackers who seek financial gain, attackers might include nation states deploying complex and ever-changing methods.

-Because attacks or sophisticated and constantly evolving, a traditional list of known malware is no longer sufficient to protect an organization.
+Because attacks are sophisticated and constantly evolving, a traditional list of known malware is no longer sufficient to protect an organization.

 ## Microsoft Cloud App Security threat detection